 May Be Helpful For: Constipation, Emotional Upset, Gas

-Kids + Love + Acupuncture has a wonderful tutorial that demonstrates the benefits of Tuina massage for helping the bowels move – plus tips on how to do it – here.
+Pediatric acupuncturist Robin Green has created a wonderful tutorial that demonstrates the benefits of Tuina massage for helping the bowels move – plus tips on how to do it – here.

 Also, here is a more general tutorial on how to massage constipated babies and children, and here is a tutorial on moving gas bubbles through the gut.
 Of course, massage is also helpful for soothing and calming children.
 I love to massage my little one’s hands or backs while we talk.
 (They giggle too much when I rub their feet, unfortunately.)